logix-project/logix/CONTRIBUTING.md

 ## Request a Feature

 For any feature request, submit an issue with [REQUEST] in the title.
-As part of the issue, describe why this would be beneficial for AnaLog and give an example use case of how the feature would be used.
+As part of the issue, describe why this would be beneficial for LogIX and give an example use case of how the feature would be used.

 ## Maintainers